Steve Drake (Band)

 The band had purchased an arsenal of new gear between their two recording sessions, not least a Mellotron (presumably an M400), which keys man John Hall layered all over the album like it was going out of fashion.
 Strings on most tracks, with flutes here and there (Forever Only Last A Little While is a particular standout), although Hall knew what he was doing with the instrument; there's more than a hint of Mike Pinder's work with the Moody Blues in evidence here, albeit with rather less sonic variety, without a MkII to play with.

-All in all, a bit of an unexpected killer 'Tron album, although Hall's work could hardly be described as original, knocking a half 'T' from the album's rating.
-The official World in Sound reissue (the tapes had been bootlegged before) adds two tracks from 1974, which, although more up-to-date for the era, are actually less essential than the main album; you'll have trouble buying a copy of this without them, so I'm leaving them in the above tracklisting.
+All in all, a bit of an unexpected killer Mellotron album, although Hall's work could hardly be described as original, knocking a half 'T' from the album's rating.
+The official World in Sound reissue (the tapes had been bootlegged before) adds a single from 1974, which, although more up-to-date for the era, is actually less essential than the main album; you'll have trouble buying a copy of this without them, so I'm leaving them in the above tracklisting.

 13 Songs and a Thing (2003, 50.38) ****/T